i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 ## Upgrade Debian 11 to 12

 !!! attention "**Warning**"

-    Before you start, please ensure that you have a full Backup which you have tested restoring on a clean server in case something goes wrong, because there is no going back!<br>
+    Before you start, please ensure that you have a full Backup which you have tested restoring on a clean server in case something goes wrong, because there is no going back!
     Read the Update Instructions for Debian 11 to 12 [here](https://www.debian.org/releases/bookworm/amd64/release-notes/ch-upgrading.en.html)

 ??? example "I have a working full Backup"

-    Free up some space with<br>
+    Free up some space with

     ```sh
     sudo apt-get autoremove
     sudo apt-get clean
     ```

-    Alter the sources.list with your favorite editor<br>
+    Alter the sources.list with your favorite editor

     ```sh
     sudo nano /etc/apt/sources.list
     ```

-    Alter all entries to 'bookworm' or delete all entries and insert<br>
+    Alter all entries to 'bookworm' or delete all entries and insert

     ```sh
     deb http://deb.debian.org/debian bookworm main
     deb http://deb.debian.org/debian bookworm contrib
     ```

-    Now stop mysql and cron<br>
+    Now stop mysql and cron

     ```sh
     sudo systemctl stop mysql cron
     ```

-    Do the update to Debian 12<br>
+    Do the update to Debian 12

     ```sh
     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get full-upgrade
     ```

-    Start the Services we stopped<br>
+    Start the Services we stopped

     ```sh
     sudo systemctl start mysql cron
     ```

     Errors?
 [Read here](https://www.debian.org/releases/bookworm/amd64/release-notes/ch-upgrading.en.html#trouble)<br>

     !!! success "**Check the System and i-doit**" Check your system.
 Check i-doit!

-    Free up some space again<br>
+    Free up some space again

     ```sh
     sudo apt-get autoremove
     sudo apt-get clean
     ```

-    Check your sources.list, for more Info see [here](https://wiki.debian.org/SourcesList)<br>
+    Check your sources.list, for more Info see [here](https://wiki.debian.org/SourcesList)

     You are now at Debian 12 with PHP 8.2.18 and MariaDB 10.11.